Udj13/gps-ble-receiver/README.md

 Another more simplest receiver - https://github.com/Udj13/Agro-Navigation-receiver

-This GPS receiver is better than first one because it's operates at free L5 satellites for decimeter accuracy, but more difficult to assemble.
+This GPS receiver is better than the first one because it operates at free L5 satellites for decimeter accuracy, but it is more difficult to assemble.

-For decimeter accuracy TAU1201 module is used.
+For decimeter accuracy, the TAU1201 module is used.
 ESP32 controller with built-in bluetooth low energy (BLE).

 You can build it yourself and use it with my parallel driving app.